 It is caused by the bacterium Erwinia amylovora.
 As the name suggests, infected plants can take on a scorched appearance.

 Fireblight is established in the UK, France and most other EU Member States.
-It was first detected in Guernsey at the Vale Castle in 2014 but was successfully eradicated.
-However in 2020 the infection was again confirmed on apple and hawthorn in St Peters, and on hawthorn in the Forest.
+It was confirmed as established in Guernsey in 2020.

 There is no risk from Fireblight to human health.